 • Preparation for the Egg Donor IVF Process

 Preparation for egg donation begins with full disclosure to all participants as to what each step of the process involves from start to finish, as well as potential medical and psychological risks.
 This requires that a significant amount of time be devoted to this task and that there be a willingness to painstakingly address all questions and concerns posed by all parties involved in the process.
-An important component of full disclosure involves clear interpretation of the medical and psychological components assessed during the evaluation process.
+An important component of full disclosure involves a clear interpretation of the medical and psychological components assessed during the evaluation process.
 All parties should be advised to seek independent legal counsel so as to avoid conflict of interest that might arise from legal advice given by the same attorney.
 Appropriate consent forms are then reviewed and signed independently by the donor and the recipient couple.

 Most embryo recipients fully expect their chosen donor to yield a large number of mature, good quality eggs, sufficient to provide enough embryos to afford a good chance of pregnancy, as well as several for cryopreservation (freezing) and storage.
 While such expectations are often met, this is not always the case.
 Accordingly, to minimize the trauma of unexpected disappointment, it is essential that in the process of counseling and of consummating agreements, the respective parties be fully informed that there are no specific guarantees of outcome.
-By making best efforts to provide the highest standards of care, the caregivers can only assure optimal intent and performance in keeping with accepted standards of care.
+By making the best efforts to provide the highest standards of care, the caregivers can only ensure optimal intent and performance in keeping with accepted standards of care.
 All parties should be made aware that no definitive representation can or will be made as to the number or quality of eggs and embryos that will or are likely to become available.